Overview

 You can also use custom validators to validate sessions, as long as they are [ERC-7780](https://eips.ethereum.org/EIPS/eip-7780) compatible.

-When defining multiple actions within a session, a transaction that matches **any** specified action is considered valid.
-If no actions are specified, **any** transaction will pass.
+When defining multiple permissions within a session, a transaction that matches **any** specified permission is considered valid.
+If no permissions are specified, **any** transaction will pass.

 ## Policies

 Policies let you restrict the session to hit specific conditions.
-You can define policies at the *session* (affects the entire session) or *action* (affects a single action within a session) level.
+You can define policies at the *session* (affects the entire session) or *function* (affects a single function within a permission) level.

 Supported policies include: